dnelyk/qb-bankrobbery-target/README.md

 # Information

+**NOTE:** _I am currently unaware if Gabz's Bank Interiors will conflict with the fleeca banks, although I am pretty sure that his Pacific Standard and Paleto ones will affect the pacific bank and paleto banks.
+These interiors are not currently supported with my version of this bank robbery script.
+Sorry if you do have these interiors._

 **Currently, this only affects Fleeca Banks.
 I made this for a RP Server I was developing, and we decided to not release.**

 **_I hopefully, in the future, will be implementing these for the paleto and pacific banks -- and possibly other locations._**